If you have an old debt, you may wonder if you still have to pay it? Can your creditors really take you to court after this long?

 Someone can’t sue you for a debt unless they have a good reason to – this is their cause of action.
 What that good reason is depends on the type of debt, how it is regulated and, sometimes, what the contract for the debt says.

-This has always be complicated for some debts such as overdrafts which don’t have regular payments.
+This has always been complicated for some debts such as overdrafts which don’t have regular payments.
 You may have stopped using your overdraft 8 years ago, but your bank may not have realised this for a long while – so when would they have the right to sue you?

 The January 2019 court judgment decided that a creditor’s cause of action does not start for some credit debts (including some loans and credit cards) until the creditor has sent you a Default Notice.
 The problem here is that you may not remember when you got that or if one was ever sent.
 Also the creditor can just delay sending you this so your debt may never become statute barred.